Wedges Creek I

 This is below the recommended minimum level – anything below this simply wouldn’t be worth it.
 The best way to determine whether Wedges is runnable is to check the visual gauge on the upstream side of Middle Road.
 Look for the large rock in the middle of the creek.
 Ideally, you don’t even want to see the rock.
 If just the tip is exposed, you’ll be in good shape.
 If it looks like the photo we took, you’ll scrape quite a bit but it’ll still be doable.
 Less than the photo, put on your walking shoes.

-Black River Lodge Resort (formerly Lake Arbutus Resort) boat landing off Riviera Drive
+Riviera Resort & Campgrounds (formerly Black River Lodge Resort) boat landing off Riviera Avenue, Neillsville, Wisconsin

 Time: Put in at 12:05p.
 Out at 3:45p.